The i2i Teaching Partnership welcomes candidates on our School Experience Programme throughout the academic year.

 About the School Experience Programme

-The role of a teacher is highly complex one.
 The i2i SCITT School Experience Programme offers you the chance to find out about the roles and responsibilities of a teacher and to help you answer any questions you may have about the profession as a whole.
+We will arrange for you to spend a day (or more) in one/some of our partner schools local to you, where you will have the opportunity to observe teaching and pastoral work, and to talk to teachers and students about day-to-day life in a school.

-You should get the chance to see a range of different lessons and age groups being taught – but if you have any specific requests, you can talk to us about accommodating these.
+You will get the chance to see a range of different lessons and age groups being taught – but if you have any specific requests, you can talk to us about accommodating these.
 For instance, if you already have experience of observing lessons with younger secondary students, you might want to focus more on lessons with an older age group.

 While your experience will focus on observation, we may be able to give you the chance to plan and deliver part or all of a lesson, depending on how many days you spend with us and whether you are making an application to us.
 Your time in a school might also include the opportunity to meet or shadow a member of senior leadership if that is of interest to you.